NVIDIA/NeMo/docs/sources/source/nlp/punctuation.rst

                                            log_dir=WORK_DIR,
                                            placement=nemo.core.DeviceType.GPU)

 Next, we'll need to define our tokenizer and our BERT model.
-If you're using a standard BERT model, you should do it as follows.
-To see the full list of BERT model names, check out ``nemo_nlp.nm.trainables.huggingface.BERT.list_pretrained_models()``
+Currently, there are 3 pretrained back-bone models supported:
+BERT, ALBERT and RoBERTa.
+These are pretrained model checkpoints from `transformers <https://huggingface.co/transformers>`__ .
+Apart from these, the user can also do fine-tuning on a custom BERT checkpoint, specified by the `--bert_checkpoint` argument in the training script.
+The pretrained back-bone models can be specified `--pretrained_model_name`.
+See the list of available pre-trained models by calling `nemo.collections.nlp.nm.trainables.get_bert_models_list()`. \

     .. code-block:: python